reflectively/satoshi-symbol/satoshi-symbol.md

 | - |
 | small s with 45° line through it |

+Similar like cent ¢ cent sign, just an s instead of a c

 Does not exist in unicode, hence could make its own distinctive symbol

 # Possible issues with this proposal